wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Schematic overview of AlphaFold approach.
 Credits: modified from {cite}`alphafold_approach_2021`.
 :::

+---

 ## AlphaFold DB: a resource of pre-computed AlphaFold protein structure models

 The computation of AlphaFold predictive models costs a lot of computation time and resources (see [The impact of AlphaFold on biochemistry](alphafold_impact) and [AlphaFold relies on sequence comparisons to find templates and predict co-evolution](alphafold_under_the_hood)).
-To avoid running AlphaFold over and over on the same protein sequences and to facilitate the dissemination and inspection of AlphaFold protein structure models, the DeepMind team collaborated with EMBL’s European Bioinformatics Institute (EMBL-EBI) to create the AlphaFold Protein Structure Database (AlphaFold DB), https://alphafold.ebi.ac.uk/.
+To avoid running AlphaFold over and over on the same protein sequences and to facilitate the dissemination and inspection of AlphaFold protein structure models, the DeepMind team collaborated with EMBL’s European Bioinformatics Institute ([EMBL-EBI](https://www.ebi.ac.uk/)) to create the AlphaFold Protein Structure Database ([AlphaFold DB](https://alphafold.ebi.ac.uk/)).
 Currently, the resource contains over 200,000,000 structure models.
 The first AlphaFold DB release covered the human proteome, along with several other key organisms such as _Arabidopsis thaliana_ and _Escherichia coli_.
 Actually, for these species, most protein sequences in their UniProt reference proteome were folded by AlphaFold.
 The second release more than doubled the size of the database by adding most of Swiss-Prot (the subset of the UniProt protein database that is manually curated by experts), for all species.
 The third release focused on organisms with a UniProt reference proteome that are relevant to Neglected Tropical Disease or antimicrobial resistance.
 The selection was based on priority lists compiled by the World Health Organisation.
-The most recent release contains predicted structures for nearly all catalogued proteins known to science, which will expand the AlphaFold DB by over 200x - from nearly 1 million structures to over 200 million structures (see {numref}`w4f5`), covering most of UniProt.
+The most recent release contains predicted structures for nearly all catalogued proteins known to science, which will expand the AlphaFold DB by over 200x - from nearly 1 million structures to over 200 million structures (see {numref}`alphafolddb`), covering most of UniProt.
 It is expected that in the coming years all hypothetical proteins will be added to AlphaFold DB.
 This will then – for example – also include viral proteins that are currently excluded.